jmcano50/OpsReadingNotes/301reading13.md

 **What are the differences between a domain, forest, and tree in Active Directory?**

-- **Domain vs. Tree vs. Forest** A domain is a group of objects (like users); a tree is a collection of domains in a contiguous namespace; a forest is a collection of trees with shared global cotalogs and configurations.
+- **Domain vs. Tree vs. Forest** A domain is a group of objects (like users); a tree is a collection of domains in a contiguous namespace; a forest is a collection of trees with shared global catalogs and configurations.

 **How can objects (e.g. users, devices) within a domain be grouped?**